pixelninja/media_library/README.markdown

 - Maximum File Size: This will check that the file is less than or equal to a set size.
 For example, an avatar is normally a small resolution so the file size might not need to be larger than `50KB`, or a thumbnail might be slightly higher resolution but should be less than `100KB`.
 This forces authors to upload images that are not too large for the web, keeping load times down.
 They must be integers with a unit type of `B`, `KB`, or `MB`.
 - Destination Directory: The folder to open by default, relative to the `/workspace/uploads` folder.
 - Allow selection of multiple files: This is useful when you need to attach multiple files to an entry, e.g in a gallery or a list of files to be downloaded.
 Selected files can be reordered with drag/drop.
+- When Allow Multiple has been selected, checkboxes will appear next to each file to allow rapid selection.
+Check the files you wish to attach, then click any of the `select file(s)` links

 ## Image manipulation with Doka.js